HEALTHY TEETH, HEALTHY ME

 650 N. Carriage Parkway, #60 ~ Wichita, KS 67208 ~ (316) 686-2721

 Caring for young children's teeth is an important part of keeping their bodies healthy—and it's never too early to get started!
-Strong first or baby teeth set the stage for strong permanent teeth, and help children play, learn, and grow.
-These tips and tools were designed to help you and your child care for her teeth together.
+Strong baby teeth set the stage for strong permanent teeth, and help children play, learn, and grow.
+These tips and tools were designed to help you and your child care for his or her teeth together.
 Click here for more information.

 ~ Sesame Street, Healthy Teeth, Health Me

 Great Plains Dental knows the importance of healthy teeth, and wants to help educate everyone with a fun monthly trivia contest!
+Our prize package is perfect for a trip to the beach and is a great bonus for all of your fun in the sun this summer!
 The winners each month will be drawn at random from all the correct answers, and the prize packages can be picked up at Great Plains Dental (650 N Carriage Pkwy, Wichita, KS 67208).
 Good luck!